 Kim is a anthropology and environmental studies undergraduate working in the Human Paleogenomics Lab with interests in archaeology, forensic anthropology, and primatology.

-Chris is a combined anthropology and earth sciences major at UCSC.
-He oversees database integrity and sample cataloguing at the Human Paleogenomics Lab.
+Christopher is a combined Anthropology and Earth Sciences major at UCSC.
+He oversees database integrity and sample cataloging at the Human Paleogenomics Lab.